wavefrontHQ/docs/pages/doc/ts_filter.md

 <td>Expression that you want to filter.</td>
 </tr>
 <tr>
-<td>metric, source=, tagk=</td>
+<td>metric&vert;source=&vert;tagk=</td>
 <td>The metric, source or point tag to filter by. </td></tr>
 </tbody>
 </table>

 ## Description

-Allows you to retain only the specified metric, source, or point tag in the expression.
-To filter a particular source or point tag, specify `source=`, or specify `tagk=` and set the value to the point tag key to filter by.
+The `filter()` function filters the expression to display only the time series that match the specified metric, source, or point tag.
+To filter by a particular source or point tag, specify `source=` or `tagk=`, respectively.
+Set `pointTagKey` to the unique point tag key to filter by.

-You can specify only one parameter (metric, source, or point tag) per function call.
-To specify multiple parameters, use a `filter()` call for each parameter. `filter()` is similar to `retainSeries()`, but does not support expanding a source tag.
+You can specify only one filtering parameter (metric, source, or point tag) per function call.
+To filter by multiple parameters, use a `filter()` call for each parameter. `filter()` is similar to `retainSeries()`, but does not support matching a source tag.

 <!---The following content from QL Reference - need to verify this is still true.